roseengineering/rfcascade/README.md

 -zs <complex>        : set the source impedance for matching -gl <complex>        : set the load gamma for matching -zl <complex>        : set the load impedance for matching

+-swap                : swap the top two networks on the stack -copy                : copy top of stack
+-pass                : push a pass-through network onto stack -block               : push an isolation network onto stack -flip                : flip S11 and S22
 ```

 Complex numbers can also be entered in 'polar' notation.
 Use a '/' to separate the magnitude and